 My newest favorite thing to do in East London is to spend time at Lady Dinah's Cat Emporium, the very first cat cafe in the city of London.
 The cafe is home to 13 cats and a very nice selection of teas, coffees, cakes, and other cafe specialties, and also offers High Tea Friday-Monday.

-Booking a table is recommended (even though Lady Dinah's has been open for more than two years, it's still extremely popular), and your booking nets you 90 minutes with the kitties and your snack/drink of choice.
+Booking a table is recommended (even though Lady Dinah's has been open for a few years, it's still extremely popular), and your booking nets you 90 minutes with the kitties and your snack/drink of choice.

 I've been to the cafe twice and loved it both times.
 And, if you're a cat-lover like me, you'll probably enjoy it, too!